eaglerockdude/oldeaglerockdude.github.io/_posts/2014-12-25-The-Song-Remains-the-Same.md

 {% highlight ruby linenos %}
 def say_hello_rails
 puts "Hi there!"
-puts "Every language seems to have a puts.
-If it were only that easy" end
+puts "Every language seems to have a puts." end
 {% endhighlight %}